 To properly design the front end electronics an understanding of the strip counting rates is needed.
-The updated CDR lists the following parameters, beam condition Interaction Rate $dN/d\eta$ time p + p $454 \mathrm{~kHz}$ 2.6 2.2us Au + Au (MB) 13.9 kHz 210 72.2us Au + Au (Cn) $1.4 \mathrm{~kHz}$ 878 $721.6\mathrm{us}$ where 3x includes charge sharing on more than one strip.
-Therefore, for station 1 the strip occupancy is,
+The updated CDR lists the following parameters, beam condition Interaction Rate $dN/d\eta$ time

+p + p $454 \mathrm{~kHz}$ 2.6 2.2us

+Au + Au (MB) 13.9 kHz 210 72.2us

+Au + Au (Cn) $1.4 \mathrm{~kHz}$ 878 721.6us

 The multiplicity's quoted are from the target.
-M.L.Brooks has determined through simulations that the multiplicity's in the muon tracker are 50 for Au + Au (Cn) events.
+Simulations have shown that the multiplicity in the muon tracker is about 50 for Au + Au central events.
 This means that only 0.045 of all tracks enter the tracker.
 This reduction factor could be applied to the MB events for Au + Au or p + p.
-The occupancies for each strip can be determined in the following manner,
+The occupancies for each strip can be determined in the following manner, where 3x includes charge sharing on more than one strip.
+Therefore, for station 1 the strip occupancy is,